MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/cloud-deployment-overview.md

 > [!WARNING]
 > Microsoft will run periodic tests on the Microsoft Managed environments validating that the environments are sufficiently restricted.
-> Microsoft reserves the right to and will remove any IP Address rules that violate the above rules without providing notice.
+> Microsoft reserves the right to and will remove any IP Address rules that violate the above rules, immediately without providing notice.

 ### Partner/Customer Managed environments
 By default, Remote Desktop is enabled for all non-Microsoft managed environments.
 We recommend that customers restrict access to any environments that belong to their subscriptions.
 This can be done by configuring Network Security Group rules on the environments directly in Azure Portal.